 We offer a wide range of higher education qualifications

-and we are one of only four colleges in the UK to be granted
+and we are one of only five colleges in the UK to be granted

 Foundation Degree Awarding Powers.

 Find out about our HE qualifications what they involve, and

 where they can take you...

 Honours Degrees - BA (Hons) or BSc (Hons)

 Honours degrees (also known as bachelors degrees) are usually

 studied for three years, full-time but can also be four year

 sandwich courses (which include one year spent on placement).